parmegv/leap_doc/docs/platform/config.md

       "api_domain": "= 'api.' + domain.public"
     }

-In this case, "api_domain" will be set to "api.domain.org".
+In this case, the property "api_domain" will be set to "api.domain.org".
+So long as you do not create unresolvable circular dependencies, you can reference other properties in evaluated ruby that are themselves evaluated ruby.

-Inheritance
+See "Macros" below for information on the special macros available to the evaluated ruby.

+TIP: In rare cases, you might want to force the evaluation of a value to happen in a later pass after most of the other properties have been evaluated.
+To do this, prefix the value string with "=>" instead of "=".

+Node inheritance
 ----------------------------------------

+Every node inherits from common.json and also any of the services or tags attached to the node.
+Additionally, the `leap_platform` contains a directory `provider_base` that defines the default values for tags, services and common.json.

-Suppose you have a node configuration for `bitmask/nodes/dns_europe.json` like so:
+Suppose you have a node configuration for `bitmask/nodes/willamette.json` like so:

     {
-       "services": "dns",
+       "services": "webapp",
-       "tags": ["production", "europe"],
+       "tags": ["production", "northwest-us"],
        "ip_address": "1.1.1.1"
     }

-This node will have hostname "dns-europe" and it will inherit from the following files (in this order):
+This node will have hostname "willamette" and it will inherit from the following files (in this order):

-    1. provider_base/common.json
+1. common.json
+  - load defaults: `provider_base/common.json`
+  - load provider: `bitmask/common.json`
-    2. bitmask/common.json
+2. service "webapp"
+  - load defaults: `provider_base/services/webapp.json`
+  - load provider: `bitmask/services/webapp.json`
-    3. provider_base/services/dns.json
+3. tag "production"
+  - load defaults: `provider_base/tags/production.json`
+  - load provider: `bitmask/tags/production.json`
-    4. bitmask/services/dns.json
+4. tag "northwest-us"
-    5. provider_base/tags/production.json
-    6. bitmask/tags/production.json
-    7. provider_base/tags/europe.json
-    8. bitmask/tags/europe.json
-    9. bitmask/nodes/dns_europe.json
+  - load defaults: none
+  - load provider: `bitmask/tags/northwest-us.json`
+5. finally, load node "willamette"
+  - load: `bitmask/nodes/willamette.json`

 The `provider_base` directory is under the `leap_platform` specified in the file `Leapfile`.

-To see all the variables a node has inherited, you could run `leap inspect dns_europe`.
+To see all the variables a node has inherited, you could run `leap inspect willamette`.

 Macros
 ----------------------------------------